Alex Bregman Preview, Player Props: Astros vs. Padres

 - The pitching staff for the Padres has a collective nine K/9, which ranks 11th in MLB.

-- The Padres have the fourth-ranked team ERA across all MLB pitching staffs (3.85).
+- The Padres have a 3.83 team ERA that ranks fourth across all MLB pitching staffs.

-- Padres pitchers combine to give up the seventh-fewest home runs in baseball (155 total, 1.1 per game).
+- The Padres allow the sixth-fewest home runs in baseball (155 total, 1.1 per game).

-- The left-hander's most recent appearance was on Sunday against the San Francisco Giants, when he tossed six scoreless innings while allowing three hits.
+- The right-hander's last appearance was on Sunday against the San Francisco Giants, when he went six scoreless innings while giving up three hits.

+- The 33-year-old has an ERA of 3.49, with 8.7 strikeouts per nine innings, in 22 games this season.
+Opponents have a .252 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.